torlayl/Perret/README.md

 ## Overview

-This project provides a complete infrastructure to:
+This project provides a complete workflow to:
 - Store 1.6GB+ of IoT sensor data from Tour Perret building
 - Use TimescaleDB hypertables for efficient time-series storage
 - Enable fast queries on large datasets